 In order to achieve the objectives set by the EuropeanGreen Deal, the European Union is producing more and more ESG-related legislation.
-This makes navigating the ESG legal landscape almost as complex as financial legislation.
-This makes sense, since the main aim of the Green Deal is to bring these two aspects together in order to put in place a " new growth strategy aimed at transforming the EU into a fair and prosperous society, with a modern, resource-efficient and competitive economy "(Communication from the European Commission - The Green Deal for Europe).
+This makes it difficult to navigate the ESG legal landscape, which is now almost as complex as financial legislation.
+This makes sense, since the main aim of the Green Pact is to bring these two aspects together in order to put in place a " new growth strategy aimed at transforming the EU into a fair and prosperous society, with a modern, resource-efficient and competitive economy "(Communication from the European Commission - The Green Pact for Europe).
+This roadmap is in line with the 2015 Paris Agreements, ratified by the EU and aimed at limiting global warming to below 2°C compared to the pre-industrial era.

 The Corporate Sustainability Reporting Directive(CSRD) is one of the main instruments for implementing this strategy, as it sets high standards for sustainability reporting, so that companies can be compared on their ESG performance, in addition to their financial performance.
 But how does the CSRD fit in with other ESG legislation, such as the CSDDD, the European climate law or the SFDR?